MarceloxOFH/prev-enola-documentation/docs/user_guide.md

 ```

 However, when your Python script effectively connects with an LLM Model (eg. Ollama running on your local machine or through an API), you can expect a real response that will be stored in the variable `model_response`.
-You can check our user guide to create a simple chatbot using Ollama running on your local machine (Available Soon).
+You can check our user guide to create a simple chatbot using Ollama running on your local machine (available soon).

 ---
 *Upcoming Features:*